20c/vaping/docs/quickstart.md

 ![Vaping](https://raw.githubusercontent.com/20c/vaping/master/docs/img/standalone_dns.png)

-And clicking on the title will goto a detail page which looks like:
+And clicking on the title will navigate to a detail page which looks like:

 ![Vaping](https://raw.githubusercontent.com/20c/vaping/master/docs/img/standalone_dns-detail.png)